 The NICTSIA receives funds from the deposit and investment accounts operated by the Northern Ireland Courts and Tribunals Service (NICTS), which are available for suitors' funds paid into Court in Northern Ireland.
-It also contains funds due to the Consolidated Fund of Northern Ireland.
+It also contains funds due to the Northern Ireland Consolidated Fund.